Esophageal Cancer (cont.)

 - What are the symptoms and signs of esophageal cancer?

 - What are the stages of esophageal cancer?

-- What is the treatment for esophageal cancer?
+- What are the treatment for esophageal cancer?

-- Where can people get support for esophageal cancer?
+- What support is available for those with esophageal cancer?

 - Find a local Oncologist in your town

 How is esophageal cancer staged?